TimeShittle/Time-Chain-Sourse-Code/README.md

 network with your node, which is fully equivalent to the main network, but with play-Ether only.

 ```
-$ Shittle --testnet --fast --cache=512 console
+$ Shuttle --testnet --fast --cache=512 console
 ```

 The `--fast`, `--cache` flags and `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--testnet` flag however will reconfigure your Shittle instance a bit:
+Specifying the `--testnet` flag however will reconfigure your Shuttle instance a bit:

- * Instead of using the default data directory (`~/.TimeChain` on Linux for example), Shittle will nest itself one level deeper into a `testnet` subfolder (`~/.TimeChain/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `Shittle attach` will try to attach to a production node endpoint by default.
+ * Instead of using the default data directory (`~/.TimeChain` on Linux for example), Shuttle will nest itself one level deeper into a `testnet` subfolder (`~/.TimeChain/testnet` on Linux).
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `Shuttle attach` will try to attach to a production node endpoint by default.
 E.g.
-   `Shittle attach <datadir>/testnet/Shittle.ipc`.
+   `Shuttle attach <datadir>/testnet/Shuttle.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main Time-Chain network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing over between the main network and test network, you should make sure to always use separate accounts for play-money and real-money.
-Unless you manually move accounts, Shittle will by default correctly separate the two networks and will not make any accounts available between them.*
+Unless you manually move accounts, Shuttle will by default correctly separate the two networks and will not make any accounts available between them.*

 ### Configuration

-As an alternative to passing the numerous flags to the `Shittle` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `Shuttle` binary, you can also pass a configuration file via:

 ```
-$ Shittle --config /path/to/your_config.toml
+$ Shuttle --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ Shittle --your-favourite-flags dumpconfig
+$ Shuttle --your-favourite-flags dumpconfig
 ```

-*Note: This works only with Shittle v1.6.0 and above.*
+*Note: This works only with Shuttle v1.6.0 and above.*

 #### Docker quick start